 • These have been used frequently since then with the average stay just being for one night as the vast majority of the refugees have then continued on to other parts of Europe to join family or friends.

-• Many of these refugees had been travelling for days and some had waited at the border for 2 days to enter.Our facilities offer a hot shower , warm bed with food and drinks provided. • We have also been providing advice services for the refugees and authorities.
-We have Ukrainian speaking staff and have been working closely with several Embassies.
+• Many of these refugees had been travelling for days and some had waited at the border for 2 days to enter.Our facilities offer a hot shower , warm bed with food and drinks provided.

 • We have started purchasing aid ( non-perishable food , painkillers, bandages , baby food and pampers etc from the daily updated list provided by the local council’s Social Assistant department which is co-ordinating the collection of all local aid.